A little about Squid Proxy

 sudo service squid status

-“Clear the browser cache”
+“Clear browser cache”

 sudo cat /var/log/syslog | grep squid